w1ne/w1ne.github.io/_posts/personal/2022-11-27-memento-3d-printed-guitar.md

 I enjoyed building the guitar more than playing it!

 The lesson of the story is:

 Do not force your passion, since everyone likes different things.
 Some people like to play(my father), others like to build instruments, like myself.

-To discover what you like requires experimenting with different things.
+Do not be discouraged, if you are not good in your hobby or work.
+To discover what you like requires experimenting with different things and a lot of time.
+Keep going!

+# Files
-You can download 3mf files ready to be printed following the [3d printed Voron Gutar body files link](/files/GuitarBodyVoron.zip)
+You can download 3mf files ready to be printed following the [3d printed Voron Gutar body files link](/files/GuitarBodyVoron.zip) .
 Mounting holes are designed to accept M3 knurled inserts for the hardware.
 I use cheap Fender Strat/Tele electric guitar bridge with a maple Stratocaster neck from Aliexpress.